Thiotepa is used on its own or together with other medicines to treat certain types of cancer of the breast, ovary, and bladder.

 Keep your appointments with your doctor.
 Your doctor needs to monitor your condition and check your response to the medication regularly.

-Other side effects include any of the following: headache, nausea, vomiting, diarrhoea, constipation, stomach pain, loss of appetite, ringing in the ears, cough, mouth sore, muscle pain, and injection site pain or swelling.
+Thiotepa may cause any of the following side effects: headache, nausea, vomiting, diarrhoea, constipation, stomach pain, loss of appetite, cough, mouth sore, muscle pain, and injection site pain or swelling.

 This medicine may cause the level of your red blood cells, white blood cells and platelets to drop.